przemsen/BookmarksBase/README.md

 In application package you get:

-- `BookmarksBase.Importer` &mdash; **First run this tool** to generate database of bookmarks along with their contents.
+- `BookmarksBase.Importer.exe` &mdash; **First run this tool** to generate database of bookmarks along with their contents.
 - `BookmarksBase.Search.exe` &mdash; **Main application intended for searching.** It searches through text from bookmarked websites
-- `BookmarksBase.Search.Engine.dll` &mdash; Library file containing implementation of search.
-- `lynx` folder &mdash; Files of Lynx browser used for HTML parsing required by the importer.
-- `x64` and `x86` folders &mdash; Folders with runtime libraries required by the importer.
-- `System.Data.SQLite.dll` &mdash; Runtime library required by the importer.

 - When application starts, searching box is already focused.
 Start typing the text and press Enter.
 - You can use TAB to switch between search box and results list.